coroutineDispatcher/ultimate_germany_emigration_guide/README.md

 Well, you can stay with Airbnb or Booking for a fortnite and schedule meetings locally in Germany.
 Also requires luck.

 ## Why do you need a house contract?
 Without a house contract, you can't receive the "Anmeldung".
 The "Anmeldung" is a proof of residence in your city.
-Without it, you can't open a bank account, you can't buy a cellphone number, you can't do literally anything.
+Without it, you can't open a bank account, you can't do literally anything.
 No "Anmeldung", no party.
 I guess this also answers the question: "Why can't I use a long term Airbnb accommodation?".

 ## Applying for Anmeldung
 That's the easiest part of the whole guide.
 Just go to the website of the city you are going to live in and schedule a meeting with the office.
 You can also email them, or call them.
 You have a lot of guides on the internet for this step just Google search "Anmeldung in [Your city]"

 Unfortunately, because of the Corona Virus situation, I was unable to to go with a regular meeting about adress registration (Anmeldung).
 So I sent the letters by mail.
-Waiting for a letter back.

-To be continued.....
+In a couple of days you would need to check your mailbox for any letters from the KVR office you sent the letters to.